jinayang15/ICS4UCulminating/README.txt

+NOTES BEFORE YOU PLAY:
+- IF YOUR TEAM HAS FAINTED, DO NOT START A NEW BATTLE - GO TO THE POKEMON CENTER FIRST!!

 For this assignment, Jina and Ray were partners.
 Tasks were divided so that Jina was responsible for all the graphical parts (character movement, collision detection in the town, battle sprites, battle text, etc).
 Ray was responsible for all of the battle components (getting basic attacks,